 If you were convicted of a new crime during the past fifteen years, then the original second-degree assault is not eligible for expungement unless the new conviction becomes eligible to be expunged.
 Also, if there are pending criminal charges against you, then you are not eligible to expunge the second-degree assault.

-Will a Baltimore 2nd Degree Assault Charge Prevent Keeping a Job?
+Will a Baltimore 2nd Degree Assault Charge Prevent Me from Keeping a Job?